-The Presidio Museum is managed by the Tucson Presidio Trust for Historic Preservation, a not-for-profit entity whose mission is to guide and aid in the interpretation of history at the Presidio San Agustín through research, education and living history experiences.
+The Presidio Museum is managed by the Tucson Presidio Trust for Historic Preservation.
+This is a not-for-profit entity whose mission is to guide and aid in the interpretation of history at the Presidio San Agustín through research, education and living history experiences.

-The mission of the Presidio San Agustin del Tucson Museum is to promote preserve, and interpret the origins, history and natural environment of Tucson and to celebrate its multi-cultural community.
+The Tucson Presidio Museum’s mission is to promote, preserve, and interpret the origins, history, and natural environment of Tucson while celebrating Tucson’s multi-cultural community.